bombbomb/bombbomb-csharp-openapi/docs/TeamsApi.md

             var apiInstance = new TeamsApi();
             var teamId = teamId_example;  // string | The team id
-            var userId = userId_example;  // string | The user id of the member being added to the team. (optional) var userEmail = userEmail_example;  // string | The email of the member being added to the team. (optional) var admin = true;  // bool? | Set if the user is an admin of this team. (optional)
+            var admin = true;  // bool? | Set if the user is an admin of this team. (optional) var subgroupIds = subgroupIds_example;  // string | Subgroup IDs to add user to (optional) var userEmail = userEmail_example;  // string | The email of the member being added to the team. (optional) var userId = userId_example;  // string | The user id of the member being added to the team. (optional)

             try
             {
                 // Add Member to Team
-                string result = apiInstance.AddTeamMember(teamId, userId, userEmail, admin);
+                string result = apiInstance.AddTeamMember(teamId, admin, subgroupIds, userEmail, userId);
                 Debug.WriteLine(result);
             }
             catch (Exception e)